 - Easy Nursing Bras: a definite must, especially if a couple guests drop in.
 I don’t want to have to get a real bra on (heck no), so it’s all easy, comfortable and whatever can le bebe on le boob asap.
 I’m a fan of H&M’s maternity underwear line.

 - The High-Rise Hipster: …because there will be a lot going on down there and mama needs the coverage.
-H&M also has a MAMA 3-pack of boy shorts.
+H&M also has a MAMA 3-pack of hipsters.
 I had this pack and wore it during pregnancy and after!
 Very comfortable.
 I would consider going up one size, though, FYI.

 - Nursing Tanks: I’ve had these for two babies and they are winners.
 Also, they come in a 2-pack.
 Can’t beat that.